Skip Navigation

 Heroku supports two methods for upgrading.
 Both methods require some application downtime to ensure that no data is lost during the upgrade.

-pg:copy Works for all Heroku Postgres plans (including Essential-tier plans), but only for databases under 10 GB.
+Works for Essential, Standard, Premium, and Private-tier Heroku Postgres plans, but only for databases under 10 GB.

 If you use Heroku Connect to sync Salesforce data with your database, see Heroku Connect’s article on upgrading the Heroku Postgres database version.